AI Provenance Metadata by Platform (2026)

 TL;DR

 AI provenance is a model-level feature, not a platform choice.
-Google's Nano Banana family embeds IPTC “Made with Google AI” metadata in every output.
+Google's Nano Banana family embeds IPTC “Made with Google AI” metadata[1]in every output.
 Four platforms are affected: Flora, Lovart, Virtuall, and Fotor — all via Nano Banana 2.
 Most other models and platforms produce untagged outputs.

 Recommended Benchmarks

-- Best Creative AI Platform 2026: 14 Platforms RankedFotor and Flora tie at 3.85 in our 14-platform benchmark, but for different reasons.
-No single platform wins every use case.
-Full composite rankings with trust scores.
+- Best Creative AI Platform 2026: 14 RankedFotor and Flora tie at 3.85/5 in our 14-platform benchmark.
+Full rankings with trust scores and segment breakdowns for every use case.

 Which Platforms Produce Tagged Images?